 They began with theology, for they understood that our conception of God represents and reinforces deep-rooted beliefs and thoughts about ultimate questions and issues of life.
-And the question of the meaning of woman and her relation with man are among the ultimate and first-order questions.
-The theologians in their understanding and explanation of God did not privilege maleness by posing God as exclusively male and thus giving men a higher status in the world.
-Nor did they present woman as derived from man and thus of a derived relevance in her relationship with him and in the world.
+And the question of the meaning of woman and her relation with man are among the ultimate and first-order theologians questions.
+The in understanding and explanation of God did not privilege maleness by posing God as exclusively male and thus giving men a higher status in the world.
+Nor did they present woman as derived from man and thus of a derived relevance in relationship with him and in the world.

-Instead, they posed God, Ra, in the name and nature of Atum, i.e., Completeness and Perfection.
+Instead, they posed God, Ra, in the name and nature of Atum, i.e..
+Completeness and Perfection.
 In this completeness and perfection, Ra contains both male and female aspects without being either, forming a Divine Singleness that transcends and goes beyond them both.
 This understanding is reaffirmed in the prayers of the people who prayed, "Hail to you Ra, Perfect each day, Creator of all, Beneficent Mother of divine spirits and human beings."
-Others prayed, calling "Ra the one who created all that exists, the father of fathers and the mother of mothers."

-MEDITATING ON WOMAN IN THE WORLD: SACRED SOURCES FROM ANCIENT AFRICA Los Angeles Sentinel, 03-26-15, p.A6
+MEDITATING ON WOMAN IN THE WORLD: SACRED SOURCES FROM ANCIENT AFRICA

+Los Angeles Sentinel, 03-25-10, p.
+A7